 Our Lady of Sion is keen to admit students with a wide range of talents and to encourage excellence in all areas.

 Candidates will only be called for an Academic Scholarship interview if they have reached the required standard in the entrance examinations.
-Scholarship Awards are generally in the region of 10-20% but in exceptional circumstances may be in excess of this.
 Scholarships are highly sought after and only a small percentage of scholarship applications are successful as scholarships are limited.

 All awards are given as a percentage of the fees so that their relative value remains constant throughout a student’s school career.
 All scholarships are reviewed annually.
 Scholarships are not means tested.